ergoplatform/ergodocs/docs/dev/start/testnet.md

-Currently there is one Ergo testnet available.
+Currently, there is one Ergo testnet available.

 Explorer is available at [testnet.ergoplatform.com](https://testnet.ergoplatform.com/)